oanapy/Data_science_HarvardX/README.md

 I will add here *fragments* of the code that HardvardX is presenting in its MOOC on EdX under the name of Data Science ( https://www.edx.org/professional-certificate/harvardx-data-science )

-I have audited their course contents and I found the structure of the course preety easy to follow, the contents are really well explained and the code really works :).
+I have audited their course contents and I found the structure of the course pretty easy to follow, the contents are really well explained and the code really works :).

 The outline of the Data Science course is presented below and it is structured to be followed in this particular order